andycranston/sshpasswd/README.md

 An expect script to ssh into a host as a user and change that users password.

 The `sshpasswd` expect script for UNIX/Linux systems automates the `ssh` command and logs into a host as a user.
 Once logged in it issues the `passwd` command and changes the user password.
 It then logs out and the `ssh` command exits.

 ## Pre-requisites

 This is what you will need:

 + A UNIX/Linux system with expect installed
-+ `/usr/local/bin/expect` is either the expect executable of a link to it
++ `/usr/local/bin/expect` is either the expect executable or a link to it

 ## Demonstration video